Sending from Standalone Applications

 {% hint style="info" %}

 Sending from an OTLP collector?
-See [sending-from-an-opentelemetry-collector](https://docs.groundcover.com/integrations/data-sources/opentelemetry/sending-from-an-opentelemetry-collector "mention")
+See [Sending from an OpenTelemetry Collector](/integrations/data-sources/opentelemetry/sending-from-an-opentelemetry-collector.md)

 {% endhint %}